FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Nuendo.md

 ## Nuendo v11 - Setting SPAT Revolution as external renderer

 The first steps consist of configuring SPAT Revolution as the External Renderer.
-You can access the setup window by choosing External Renderer setup in the **Studio Menu**.
+You can access the setup window by choosing External OSC Renderer setup in the **Studio Menu**.

 In the Studio menu, External OSC Render setup: